samuelosei8/Tottenham-Hotspur-DE-Project/README.md

-Tottenham Hotspur Junior Data Engineer Assessment Author:Samuel Osei
+Tottenham Hotspur Junior Data Project
+Author:Samuel Osei
 Date:October 2025

 ## Overview
-This project completes the Tottenham Hotspur Junior Data Engineer assessment using Hudl StatsBomb data.
+This project completes the Tottenham Hotspur Junior Data Project using Hudl StatsBomb data.
 It includes a Python script (`spurs.py`) and SQL queries (`queries.sql`) that analyse match data and extract useful insights.

 I focused on writing simple and clear code to show my understanding of the data and how I approach problem-solving.